 What is xanthan gum?

-An additive used as a thickener, stabiliser and emulsifier, xanthan gum is made when strains of the Xanthomonas campestris bacteria are fed a solution of glucose that's been derived from corn, soy, dairy or wheat.
-The bacteria ferments the sugary solution, and as a result develops a sticky protective coat that has a consistency that makes it suitable for binding and thickening.
-It's these properties that make xanthan gum useful in food production – most notably in gluten-free baking, where it helps starches combine and improves the texture, rise and shelf-life of gluten-free bakes.
+An additive used as a thickener, stabiliser and emulsifier, xanthan gum is made when strains of the Xanthomonas campestris bacteria are fed a solution of glucose, derived from corn, soy, dairy or wheat.
+The bacteria ferments the sugary solution, creating a sticky protective coat that has a consistency suitable for binding and thickening ingredients.
+It's these properties that make xanthan gum useful in food production – most notably in gluten-free baking, where it helps starches combine and improves the rise of gluten-free bakes.

 What is xanthan gum used for?

-Xanthan gum is not just found in the kitchen, however – you’ll also find it in your bathroom cabinet.
+Xanthan gum is also used in numerous household products, from wallpaper paste to cosmetics.
 Items like toothpaste, face creams, shampoos and body lotions may all contain xanthan gum.
 It helps emulsify and thicken these products, making them more visually appealing and easier to squeeze out or pour.

 Are there any health benefits of xanthan gum?

-When eaten at reasonably high levels, xanthan gum may have some influence on your gut and the speed of digestive transit.
-This is because xanthan gum binds with water and swells once eaten; this increases the levels of fluid in the intestine and stimulates the movement of food in the gut, promoting softer, bulkier stools and potentially relieving constipation.
+When eaten at reasonably high levels, xanthan gum may have some influence on your gut and speed digestive transit.
+This is because xanthan gum binds with water and swells once eaten; this increases the levels of fluid in the intestine and stimulates the movement of food through the gut, promoting softer, bulkier stools and potentially relieving constipation.

-Xanthan gum is also a soluble fibre that acts as ‘fuel’ for the beneficial bacteria that reside in your gut.
+Being a soluble fibre, xanthan gum acts as ‘fuel’ for the beneficial bacteria that reside in your gut.
 These bacteria are important not just for the health of your gut, but for your wider health and well-being, too.

-There are also some suggestions that foods containing xanthan gum (again at high levels) may slow the absorption of sugar from the digestive tract and improve satiety.
-These findings are also seen when xanthan gum is added to a carb-rich side dish such as rice, where it lowers the overall Glycaemic Index (GI) of the dish.
+There are some suggestions that foods containing xanthan gum (again at high levels) may slow the absorption of sugar from the digestive tract and improve your sense of fullness.
+These findings are seen when xanthan gum is added to a carb-rich side dish such as rice, where it helps lower the overall Glycaemic Index (GI) of the dish.

-Similarly, when consumed at sufficient doses, xanthan gum may have a moderate effect on cholesterol levels, with potentially a 10% reduction.
+Similarly, when consumed at sufficient doses, xanthan gum may have a moderate effect on cholesterol levels, resulting potentially in a 10% reduction.

 What are the side effects of xanthan gum?